-Propagating Pothos plants is definitely one of the simpler propagation methods and you can create plenty of new plants from just a short vine cutting.
+Propagating Pothos plants is definitely one of the simpler plants and you can create plenty of new plants from just a short vine cutting.

-Below we will go through the different methods you can use to propagate your Pothos plant, including a step by step process as well as top tips and any issues you may come across to ensure your propagation is a success!
+Below we will go through the different methods you can use to propagate your plant, including a step by step process as well as top tips and any issues you may come across.

 Why propagate your Pothos plant?

-Whether it’s a Devil’s Ivy, Snow Queen Pothos or one of the other incredible Pothos varieties, there are several reasons why you might choose to propagate your plant.
+Whether it’s a Devil’s Ivy, Snow Queen Pothos or one of the other incredible varieties, there are several reasons why you might choose to propagate your plant.
 The main reason is often simply wanting more plants!
-Propagation is a great way to get new houseplants without having to open your wallet.
-Pothos cuttings also make great gifts for your friends and family as they are so easy to grow into full plants.

-Another reason why many plant parents choose to propagate their Pothos is that their plant is either too long or becoming very leggy.
-Cutting your Pothos back encourages bushier growth and is a great way to cut back that winter growth which may have become straggly or leggy.
+Another reason is that their plant is either too long or becoming very leggy.
+Cutting your plant back encourages bushier growth and is a great way to cut back that winter growth which may have become straggly or leggy.
 But instead of simply throwing away those special Pothos cuttings, why not propagate them and start a whole new mother plant.

 What tools/equipment will you need to propagate your Pothos plant?

-It’s important to make sure you have all the right things before you start the propagation process.
+It’s important to make sure you have all the right things before you start the whole process.

 A healthy and mature Pothos plant